 Health Insurance Requirement

 In keeping with its institutional responsibility to protect the health and well-being of the students, as well as meeting the requirements under New Jersey state law, Montclair State University requires all full-time undergraduate and graduate students to carry health insurance.
 Full-time students are automatically enrolled in the University-Sponsored Student Health Insurance Plan and charged for the insurance premium.
-Students have the option to stay enrolled or waive the plan if covered by another insurance company.
 Students are responsible to submit a health insurance waiver online if they do not want/need the Student Health Insurance Plan.

 The following students are required to have health insurance that meets University requirements: